Add variables to a custom component

 You can decide which distance variables are shown in the custom component's dialog box.
 Show the distance variables if you want to be able to change the distance values in the dialog box.
 Hide the distance variables if you only bind objects to a plane.

 Use parametric variables to build dependencies between component objects and model objects.
 For example, you can specify that the size of a stiffenercomponent object that represents a structure that strengthens a steel beam or column

 Stiffeners are used to prevent web buckling at supports or concentrated loads.

 You can decide which parametric variables are shown in the custom component's dialog box.
-Show the variables if you want to edit their values in the dialog box.
-Hide the variables if you only use them in calculations.
+Show the variables that you can use for changing the properties of the custom component, and hide the variables that you only use in calculations.